UW-Hydro/VIC/README.txt

 	     LW_TVA = algorithm of Tennessee Valley Authority (TVA, 1972)
 		(This is what all previous versions of VIC have used.
-Our tests indicate that this algorithm is still the best when sub-daily temperatures are estimated by the spline method used in VIC, as opposed to being supplied as a forcing.)
+Our tests indicate that this algorithm is still the best when observed cloud fractions are unavailable and are estimated by MTCLIM, which is the current situation for VIC.)
 	     LW_ANDERSON = algorithm of Anderson (1964)
 	     LW_BRUTSAERT = algorithm of Brutseart (1975)
 	     LW_SATTERLUND = algorithm of Satterlund (1979)
 	     LW_IDSO = algorithm of Idso (1981)
-	     LW_PRATA = algorithm of Prata (1996) (Our tests indicate that this algorithm is best when sub-daily temperatures are supplied as a forcing.)
+	     LW_PRATA = algorithm of Prata (1996) (Our tests indicate that this algorithm is best when observed cloud fractions are supplied as a forcing.)

 	   Default is set to LW_TVA.

 	5. Alternative cloud longwave emission algorithms.
-We have introduced a new global parameter option: LW_CLOUD_TYPE.
+We have introduced a new global parameter option: LW_CLOUD.
 This option determines which algorithm is used to simulate the effect of cloudiness on incoming longwave radiation.
 Choices are: